lpsinger/userguide/analysis/searches.rst

 likelihood ratio, which increases monotonically with signal probability, to rank candidates, and then uses Monte Carlo sampling methods to estimate the distribution of likelihood-ratios in noise.
-This distribution can then be used to compute a false alarm rate and p-value.
+This distribution can then be used to compute a :term:`FAR` and p-value.

 **MBTA** [#MBTA]_ constructs its background by making every possible coincidence from single detector triggers over a few hours of recent data.
 It